 This lesson plan, intended for use in the teaching of world history in the middle grades, is designed to help students appreciate the parallel development and increasing complexity of writing and civilization in the Tigris and Euphrates valleys in ancient Mesopotamia.
 You may wish to use this lesson independently as an introduction to Mesopotamian civilization, or as an entry point into the study of Sumerian and Babylonian history and culture.

 How did cuneiform writing emerge and evolve in ancient Mesopotamia?

 How did the cuneiform writing system affect Mesopotamian civilization?

-Point to specific artifacts to demonstrate the way the writing system in Mesopotamia was transformed.
+Identify specific artifacts that demonstrate how the writing system in Mesopotamia was transformed.

 Analyze the purposes writing served in Mesopotamia with an emphasis on how those purposes evolved as the civilization changed.

-Gain a basic understanding of the ways in which the development of systems of writing and the development of civilization are linked.
+Evaluate the extent to which the development of systems of writing and the development of civilization are linked.